Major states snub calls for climate action as U.N. summit wraps up

 Nevertheless, it was still seen as a weak response to the sense of urgency felt by communities around the world afflicted by floods, droughts, wildfires and cyclones that scientists say have become more intense as the Earth rapidly warms.

-“COP25 demonstrated the collective ambition fatigue of the world’s largest (greenhouse gas) emitters,” said Greenpeace East Asia policy advisor Li Shuo.
+Delegates drew some consolation from an agreement reached in Brussels last week by the European Union’s 28 member states, bar Poland, to reach net zero carbon emissions by 2050, under a “Green Deal” to wean the continent off fossil fuels.

+“It seems that EU now needs to be the leader and we want to be and we are going to be and that is what we are doing,” said Krista Mikkonen, Finland’s environment minister and the EU’s representative at the talks.

-The Madrid talks became mired in disputes over the rules that should govern international carbon trading, favored by wealthier countries to reduce the cost of cutting emissions.
-Brazil and Australia were among the main holdouts, delegates said, and the summit deferred big decisions on carbon markets for later.
+The negotiations became mired in disputes over the rules that should govern international carbon trading, favoured by wealthier countries to reduce the cost of cutting emissions.
+Brazil and Australia were among the main holdouts, delegates said, and the summit deferred big decisions on carbon markets.

 Smaller nations had also hoped to win guarantees of financial aid to cope with climate change.
 The Pacific island of Tuvalu accused the United States, which began withdrawing from the Paris process last month, of blocking progress.